abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 particular direction, very often the direction of *bhavataṇhā*.
-Bhavataṇhā is the ongoing creation of and belief in a solid and substantial self or identity that we are constantly propping up with roles, habits, ideas, views, and opinions—*I'm like this, I'm not like that*.
+Bhavataṇhā is the ongoing creation of and belief in a solid and substantial self or identity that we are constantly propping up with roles, habits, ideas, views, and opinions---*I'm like this, I'm not like that*.
 We need to go against that bhavataṇhā, putting an anchor down in the stream of becoming.
 Penetrating through the illusion of bhavataṇhā is one of the most important aspects of our practice.
 It's more important than any of the little hobbies we have, the habits we've developed, the various ways we spend our time.
 We have to make sure that in our monastic lives we don't let the hobbies become foundational.
-If they do become foundational, then what *should* be foundational—meditation—simply becomes a pastime.
+If they do become foundational, then what *should* be foundational---meditation---simply becomes a pastime.
 When that happens it's tragic, and we need to do our utmost to cut it off.

 And to cut it off requires being aware of it.
 In the sutta "Without Blemishes," the Buddha points to the case where a person with a blemish